dawid27xx/Parallelisations-in-C/README.md

 ## Summary

-This repo contains small C projects exploring parallelisation in finance.
+This repo contains C projects exploring parallelisation in finance.
 Each project uses a different model: OpenMP for multithreading, MPI for distributed processes, and OpenCL for GPU acceleration.
 The focus is on key concepts like performance, communication, and applying parallel methods to real-world finance problems.

 ## Contents